-The Starchasers two-hour feature film coming SPRING 2019.
+The Starchasers two-hour feature film coming mid 2020.

 Hundreds of first time sailors brave the high seas on an epic two year voyage crossing the vast and dangerous Pacific Ocean.
 Following only the stars, bold Pacific islanders navigate the unforgiving open ocean on traditional Polynesian sailing canoes of their ancestors.

 Our dramatic feature film of exploration and adventure follows the origins of a daring, seemingly impossible and ultimately historic journey of tremendous magnitude that united 10 Pacific island nations in an urgent call for cultural and environmental preservation.
 Our narrative is built from highly cinematic verite footage shot over two years following the navigators of the Te Mana O Te Maona voyage to 15 countries.

 Our documentary pulls viewers onto this intrepid adventure experiencing the challenges, emotions, turbulence and awe of living openly at sea on traditional Polynesian sailing canoes.
 Our dramatic two year journey is interwoven with new interviews with our Pacific heroes reflecting on the empowerment, the reviving of once lost traditions, the conflicts, hopes, loves, and losses throughout the journey as well as the inspiration that continues as Polynesian sailing canoes are once again incorporated into the day-to-day lives of Pacific peoples.